-- (A) This section covers light duty status for park police officers covered by this Agreement who are unable to perform full duty because of illness or injury.
+(A) This section covers light duty status for park police officers covered by this Agreement who are unable to perform full duty because of illness or injury.
 Requests for light duty positions shall be directed to the appropriate Chief of Police or the Chief's designee.
-Such request shall be granted if the following conditions are met: - (1) A light duty position is available in the applicable Department of Parks either because of vacancy or leave status of the incumbent employee.
-The MNCPPC shall not be required to create a light duty position if one is not available; - (2) The officer requesting the light duty possesses the necessary skills to perform the job; and - (3) The period of incapacitation is expected to be six (6) months or less. - (B) An officer requesting light duty must submit a written request to the appropriate Chief of Police or designee, along with certification from his/her physician that the officer is unable to perform the full range of regular duties and is capable of performing on a light duty status.
+Such request shall be granted if the following conditions are met:

+(1) A light duty position is available in the applicable Department of Parks either because of vacancy or leave status of the incumbent employee.
+The MNCPPC shall not be required to create a light duty position if one is not available;

+(2) The officer requesting the light duty possesses the necessary skills to perform the job; and

+(3) The period of incapacitation is expected to be six (6) months or less.

+(B) An officer requesting light duty must submit a written request to the appropriate Chief of Police or designee, along with certification from his/her physician that the officer is unable to perform the full range of regular duties and is capable of performing on a light duty status.
 The Chief of Police or his/her designee shall respond to requests for light duty within fourteen (14) calendar days after receipt providing that the request includes the necessary medical certification.
-If the certification is not included, the fourteen (14) day time limit does not begin until the certification is received. - (C) Priority for filling a light duty position will be based on the date of receipt of the written request described above. - (D) Placement in a light duty position shall not exceed six (6) months, unless management concludes, based on current medical information, that the officer will be able to return to full duty in the near future.
-In no context will placement in a light duty position exceed nine (9) months. - (E) When available, the Commission will provide officers with duty related and non-duty related injuries with light duty assignments in either the Police Division or other MNCPPC Divisions.
+If the certification is not included, the fourteen (14) day time limit does not begin until the certification is received.

+(C) Priority for filling a light duty position will be based on the date of receipt of the written request described above.

+(D) Placement in a light duty position shall not exceed six (6) months, unless management concludes, based on current medical information, that the officer will be able to return to full duty in the near future.
+In no context will placement in a light duty position exceed nine (9) months.

+(E) When available, the Commission will provide officers with duty related and non-duty related injuries with light duty assignments in either the Police Division or other MNCPPC Divisions.
 The schedule change rules of Section 14 will not apply in this situation.
 Once the officer is cleared for full duty by the Commission's doctor, they will rotate back into their normal schedule as soon as practical.
 If at that time the officer is able to return to his or her prior position, then he or she will be returned to that position if feasible.

-(F) Officers on Light Duty are not permitted to work security-related secondary employment, on or off park property.
+(F) Officers on Light Duty are not permitted to work security-related secondary employment or any secondary employment that is reasonably likely to delay the officer's return to full duty, on or off park property, or overtime.
+If there is a disagreement whether the secondary employment is reasonably likely to delay the officer's return to full duty, the officer shall provide a note from their healthcare provider addressing whether there will be any delay in return to full duty.